wvlet/airframe/docs/src/main/tut/docs/internals.md

 ### Comparison with a naive approach

-At first look, the above macro expantion looks quite scarly, however, when calling constructor of `App` you are actually doing similar things:
+At first look, the above macro expansion looks quite scarly, however, when calling constructor of `App` you are actually doing similar things:
 ```
 {
   val myB = new B {}